History of paleontology: Prior to the 17th century

 As a result of a new emphasis on observing, classifying, and cataloging nature, 16th-century natural philosophers in Europe began to establish extensive collections of fossil objects (as well as collections of plant and animal specimens), which were often stored in specially built cabinets to help organize them.
 Conrad Gesner published a 1565 work on fossils that contained one of the first detailed descriptions of such a cabinet and collection.
 The collection belonged to a member of the extensive network of correspondents that Gesner drew on for his works.
 Such informal correspondence networks among natural philosophers and collectors became increasingly important during the course of the 16th century and were direct forerunners of the scientific societies that would begin to form in the 17th century.
 These cabinet collections and correspondence networks played an important role in the development of natural philosophy.

 However, most 16th-century Europeans did not recognize that fossils were the remains of living organisms.
 The etymology of the word fossil comes from the Latin for things having been dug up.
 As this indicates, the term was applied to a wide variety of stone and stone-like objects without regard to whether they might have an organic origin.
-16th-century writers such as Gesner and Georg Agricola were more interested in classifying such objects by their physical and mystical properties than they were in determining the objects' origins.
+Sixteenth-century writers such as Gesner and Georg Agricola were more interested in classifying such objects by their physical and mystical properties than they were in determining the objects' origins.
 In addition, the natural philosophy of the period encouraged alternative explanations for the origin of fossils.
 Both the Aristotelian and Neoplatonic schools of philosophy provided support for the idea that stony objects might grow within the earth to resemble living things.
 Neoplatonic philosophy maintained that there could be affinities between living and non-living objects that could cause one to resemble the other.
 The Aristotelian school maintained that the seeds of living organisms could enter the ground and generate objects resembling those organisms.